AnymouseProphet/SocialistHousing/README.md

 Obviously you can make whatever changes in the preamble of your fork that floats your boat, but there are two pre-defined options.

-### Typeset Canonical Version

-Change the macro

-    \newcommand{\canonicalversion}{no}

-to

-    \newcommand{\canonicalversion}{yes}

-if you intend on including an ISBN number and optionally adding a cryptography digital signature to your fork.
-Digital signatures are discussed within the __Optional LaTeX Packages__ section of this document.

-### Main Body Font

-Some LaTeX users really like Donald Knuth's "Computer Modern" font.

-Computer Modern itself ends up as a bitmap font when used in a PDF and is thus not suitable for PDF but an updated vector postscript version called "Latin Modern" is suitable for PDF documents.

-If you would prefer to use "Latin Modern" over "Times" (or a Times clone) then change

-    \newcommand{\uselatinmodern}{no}

-to

-    \newcommand{\uselatinmodern}{yes}

-and the "Latin Modern" fonts will be used for the main body of the text.
-Note that this does *significantly* change the pagination, resulting in more pages of text as Latin Modern is not quite as compact as Times or Times Clones.

 ### Library of Congress

 If you have a LCCN for your fork, then change

-    \newcommand{\libraryofcongress}{no}

-to

-    \newcommand{\libraryofcongress}{yes}

-and also change

     \newcommand{\lccn}{987654321}